Gunilla Pontén

 Ellen Gunilla Margareta Pontén (14 June 1929 in Stockholm – 29 June 2019) was a Swedish fashion designer.

 Pontén designed clothes with the base colours of grey, white or black.
-In 1983, she was awarded the Damernas Värld design award Guldknappen, in 2003 she was awarded a Litteris et Artibus She also worked alongside Emilio Pucci in Italy.
+In 1983, she was awarded the Damernas Värld design award Guldknappen (lit.
+"The gold button") and in 2003 the Litteris et Artibus royal medal.
+She also worked alongside Emilio Pucci in Italy.
 In 2008, she was awarded the KTH Great Prize.